Narada: Mahabharata

 In the Mahabharata, Narada is portrayed as being conversant with the Vedas and the Upanishads and as acquainted with history and Puranas.
-He has a mastery of the six Angas: pronunciation, grammar, prosody, terms, religious rites and astronomy.
-All celestial beings worship him for his knowledge - he is supposed to be well versed in all that occurred in ancient kalpas (time cycles) and is termed to be conversant with Nyaya (justice) and the truth of moral science.
-He is a perfect master in re-conciliatory texts and differentiating in applying general principles to particular cases.
+He has a mastery of the six Angas (limbs of knowledge): pronunciation, grammar, prosody, terms, religious rites and astronomy.
+All celestial beings worship him for his knowledge – he is supposed to be well-versed in all that occurred in ancient kalpas (time cycles) and is termed to be conversant with Nyaya (justice) and the truth of moral science.
+He is a perfect master in reconciliatory texts and good at differentiating in applying general principles to particular cases.
 He can swiftly interpret contraries by references to differences in situations.
 He is eloquent, resolute, intelligent and a possessor of powerful memory.
 He knows the science of morals, politics; he is skilled in drawing inferences from evidence and very proficient in distinguishing inferior things from superior ones.
 He is competent in judging the correctness and incorrectness of complex syllogistic statements consisting of 5 proponents.
 He is capable of arriving at definite conclusions about religion, wealth, pleasure and salvation.
 He possesses knowledge of this whole universe and everything surrounding it.
 He is capable of successfully answering Brihaspati himself while arguing.
-He is a master of the Sankhya and Yoga systems of philosophy, conversant with sciences of war and treaty and proficient in drawing conclusions by judging things, not within direct knowledge.
+He is a master of the Sankhya and Yoga systems of philosophy, conversant with sciences of war and treaties and proficient in drawing conclusions by judging things, not within direct knowledge.
 He knows about the six sciences of a treaty, war, military campaigns, maintenance of posts against the enemy and strategies of ambushes and reserves.
 He is a thorough master of every branch of learning.
 He is fond of war and music and incapable of being repulsed by any science or any course of action.